-When the APD3212A/NCP3218A runs in PWM, the clock frequency is set by an external resistor connected from the RT pin to GND.
+When the ADP3208C runs in PWM, an external resistor connected from the RT pin to GND sets the clock frequency.
 The frequency is constant at a given VID code but varies with the VID voltage: the lower the VID voltage, the lower the clock frequency.
 The variation of clock frequency with VID voltage maintains constant $V{\rm CORE}$ ripple and improves power conversion efficiency at lower VID voltages.
-Figure 7 shows the relationship between clock frequency and VID voltage, parameterized by RT resistance.
+Figure 15 shows the relationship between clock frequency and VID voltage, parametrized by RT resistance.